apache/linkis-website/docs/engine-usage/openlookeng.md

 }
 ```

-### 4.3 Engine related data table
+### 4.3 Engine related data sheet

-Linkis is managed through engine tags, and the data table information involved is shown below.
+`Linkis` is managed through the engine tag, and the data table information involved is shown below.

 ```
 linkis_ps_configuration_config_key: key and default values ​​of configuration parameters inserted into the engine
-linkis_cg_manager_label: Insert engine label such as: openlookeng-1.5.0
+linkis_cg_manager_label: insert engine label such as: openlookeng-1.5.0
-linkis_ps_configuration_category: The directory association relationship of the insertion engine
+linkis_ps_configuration_category: Insert the directory association of the engine
-linkis_ps_configuration_config_value: The configuration that the insertion engine needs to display
+linkis_ps_configuration_config_value: Insert the configuration that the engine needs to display
 linkis_ps_configuration_key_engine_relation: The relationship between the configuration item and the engine
 ```